tujh-rf/gfx/tutorials/opengl/programmable-pipeline/001_ogl4_glfw_window/README.md

 # Window creation

-Every GUI application needs the window to draw the graphical content.
+Every application require the render target - window where the graphic will be drawing.

-For OpenGL 4.6 tutorial the GLFW library will be used.
+To concentrate on the graphical API for the desktop applications GLFW library will be using to handle system specific code for the window creation/destroying.

+---